Mount Olivet Cemetery (Frederick, Maryland): History

 On October 4, 1852, a group of Maryland citizens, including then-lawyer Charles Edward Trail, founded the Mount Olivet Cemetery Company.
 The company purchased 32 acres of land, which was designed by James Belden to incorporate walkways and driveways throughout the grounds.
 The cemetery was conceived primarily to provide several of the downtown Frederick churches more room for interments, after their cemeteries became full.
 Over time some of these smaller cemeteries were also relocated to Mount Olivet.
-One of the landmarks of Frederick, the episcopal graveyard, a family burying ground of some of the most famous personages of Maryland, was yesterday sold to G. L. Hughes.
-The plot where until about two years ago the first Governor of Maryland, Governor Thomas Johnson, rested, will soon be utilized for commercial purposes.
-All bodies were moved from the graveyard nearly two years ago to Mt.
+One of the landmarks of Frederick, the Episcopal graveyard, a family burying ground of some of the most famous personages of Maryland, was sold for commercial purposes.
+All bodies were moved from the graveyard to Mt.
 Olivet Cemetery.

-Initial shares were sold for US$20 with the intention that after the cemetery was laid out that each share would be exchanged for 12 grave lots.
+Initial shares were sold for US$20, with the intention that after the cemetery was laid out, each share would be exchanged for 12 grave lots.
 The cemetery was formally established (chartered) in 1854.
-Mrs. Ann Crawford was the first interment at the cemetery; she was buried on May 28, 1854.
+Mrs. Ann Crawford was the first person buried in the cemetery, on May 28, 1854.